 ISO 9001 clause number: 7.3(d)

-- In an audit of a “placement agency” named Zzz, the auditor was looking at procedure for handling non-conformity.
-Zzz Company had defined that if a person appointed by client through Zzz, resigns within three months, then such incidence is treated as non-conformity.
+6. In an audit of a “placement agency” named Zzz, the auditor was looking at the procedure for handling non-conformity.
+Zzz Company had defined that if a person appointed by the client through Zzz, resigns within three months, then such incidence is treated as non-conformity.
 When auditing the concerned officer, she asked what mechanism is used to obtain information about such resignations.
-She was told that this information is given by client in the feedback form.
+She was told that this information is given by the client in the feedback form.
 Auditor noted that the feedback form FCS-01R03 did not have any column or question related to this information.
-Also she noted that most of the feedbacks are received within two weeks of appointment of the person.
+Also, she noted that most of the feedbacks are received within two weeks of the appointment of the person.

 Non Conformity Number: 8